whitneyburton/portfolios/students/1701-back/natalie_barron/20170302-natalie-barron-m1.markdown

   doing well: daily walks, venting, personal time, self assessment, music

-  need improvement: not enough sleep, not enough exercise, scheduling, time management)
+  need improvement: not enough sleep, not enough exercise, scheduling, time management

-#### Session 4
-(Week 4 Gear up: Personal Stories & Connection
+#### Session 4: Personal Stories & Connection

 This gear up highlighted that everyone is different but we actually have a lot more in common than not.
 The Turing community values diversity and everyone's unique perspective adds value to our cohort.
 There was a running theme of core values that were collectively shared by the group and those were respect, empathy, and hard work.
 It's important to remember that our cohort is a team and the relationships we are building may become strained at times because of the stressful learning environment at Turing but understanding our core values will help us navigate through difficulties.
-This will also help prepare us for interactions with people after Turing.)
+This will also help prepare us for interactions with people after Turing.

-#### Session 5
-(Week 5 Gear up: Debugging the gender gap!
+#### Session 5: Debugging the gender gap!

 This movie really resonated with me and my experiences as a woman in tech.
 It's so important to recognize that these issues exist.
 It's very difficult to address a problem that the collective industry doesn't or hasn't acknowledged.
 I really enjoyed the class discussion after watching the movie.
 It was interesting to hear everyone's opinions and also see how supportive the people in our cohort are.
-This session demonstrated the mission of Turing.)
+This session demonstrated the mission of Turing.

 ### Community Participation

-(I have contributed to the Turing community by becoming involved in several student groups including Joan Clark Society, Impostors, and Turing Diversity.
+I have contributed to the Turing community by becoming involved in several student groups including Joan Clark Society, Impostors, and Turing Diversity.

 I am planning to co-run the Impostors group with Erin Bassity going forward.

-I would also like to volunteer to help at either a try Turing or kids who code event during next mod.)
+I would also like to volunteer to help at either a try Turing or kids who code event during next mod.

 -------------------------------------------------------------